 In an earlier blog post, we introduced the eight regions of Colorado.
 Now let’s dive more deeply into each region (when we’re finished with each we’ll link them to one another).

-This time we’ll visit the area known as the Pikes Peak Region (shown in orange in the center portion on the map).
+This time we’ll visit the area known as the Pikes Peak Wonders region (shown in orange in the center portion on the map).

 Those with military ties are perhaps most familiar with the United States Air Force Academy, Fort Carson, Peterson Air Force Base, and Cheyenne Mountain